 MLD.
 The non-AP STA affiliated with a non-AP MLD may initiate the transmission of the

-Reassociation Request frame on the recommended link included in the MLMEREASSOCIATE.request primitive, unless specified otherwise .
+Reassociation Request frame on the recommended link included in the MLMEREASSOCIATE.request primitive, unless specified otherwise (see 35.3.5.1 (ML (re)setup procedure))(#23106).
 The RSNE contained in the MLMEASSOCIATE.request primitive shall be included in the Reassociation Request frame.
 The RSNE

 shall specify exactly one pairwise cipher suite and exactly one AKM suite.
 If the MLMEREASSOCIATE.request primitive contained the EmergencyServices parameter equal to true, an